charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Cleaning

-The data I am interested in analyzing was organized well so there wasn’t much of cleaning to be done.
+The data I am interested in analyzing was organized well so there wasn’t much of cleaning needed.
 I utilized Tableau Prep to clean up the column headers and remove unwanted columns.
-I created a custom calculation in Tableau Prep to calculate how long each individual artist has been active on the website.
+I created a calculated field in Tableau Prep to calculate how long each individual artist has been active on the website.
 I used the artist_date_created column which provides a date for when each artist became active on the website.
-Since the data table includes data up to and including 2017 I decided to create a DATEDIFF calculation between artist_date_created and 2018-01-01.
+Since the data table includes data up to and including 2017, I decided to create a DATEDIFF calculation between artist_date_created and 2018-01-01.

-Artist Duration Calculation Field
+Artist Duration Calculated Field
 -	DATEDIFF('day',[artist date_created], #2018-01-01#)

 ## What genres of music are available on the Free Music Archive?

 My initial question when looking at the data is who uses the FMA?
 Initially, I wanted to find out what are the most popular genres on the FMA but I found that many artists categorize themselves by multiple genres for their music.
-It was difficult to analyze top genre based on the artist “listens” or “interest” data because of the overlapping and multiple genres.
+It was difficult to analyze the top genre based on artist “listens” or “interest” data because of the overlap of multiple genres for each artist.
+I felt it was best to look at the number of tracks associated with each genre.

 ![Image](docs/assets/fma/Dashboard 0.png)